someobserver/carta/README.md

 ## Overview

-CARTA extracts complete conversation trees, including all branches and alternate paths.
-It calculates 50+ derived metrics per node/pair and provides tools for semantic analysis through high-dimensional vector embeddings.
-The system stores structured conversation data in PostgreSQL with pgvector support, enabling advanced search and analysis capabilities.
+CARTA is a semantic analysis system that parses and reconstructs ChatGPT conversation trees, including all branches and alternative paths.
+It computes over 50 semantic and structural metrics per node and node pair using high-dimensional vector analysis.
+The system is a PostgreSQL database with pgvector extension for efficient storage and querying of conversation data with vector similarity operations.

 ## Key Features